nanomaoli/llm_reproducibility/README.md

 <p align="center">
   <i><b>Figure 1.</b> <b>Left:</b> Under BF16 precision and greedy decoding, the model's output can vary significantly depending on factors such as GPU count, evaluation batch size, and GPU hardware version. <b>Right:</b> For example, changes in evaluation batch size alone can lead to noticeable differences in responses, which is often ignored and not standardized by evaluation benchmarks.</i>
 </p>

+## Overview
+This repository contains the official implementation of **"Give Me FP32 or Give Me Death?
+Challenges and Solutions for Reproducible Reasoning"**, published as a preprint on [arXiv](https://arxiv.org/abs/2506.09501).
+We present the first systematic study on the fragility of LLM reproducibility under different system configurations.
+Our work identifies reduced numerical precision as a key source of divergence, and introduces LayerCast, a hybrid-precision inference pipeline that balances memory efficiency with numerical stability.

 ## Environment Setup